Mason is counting on all members of our community to do their part to keep everyone as healthy as possible. We'll do our part, too.

 Information, Guidelines, and Best Practices

 Mason does not prohibit unvaccinated people and those with challenged immune systems from coming to campus; however, we encourage those at risk for severe illness to take appropriate precautions and discuss options with their health care providers.

 Faculty and Staff

-Mason is implementing a three-days-on-campus / two-days-of-telework schedule.
+Mason has implemented a three-days-on-campus / two-days-of-telework schedule.
 If this would be a problem for you due to a medical issue, you can request an accommodation from the Office of Compliance, Diversity, & Ethics.

 If you need help with online programs and services or additional academic assistance related to a high-risk condition(s) of a household member, contact the Student Support and Advocacy Center or the Dean of Students Office.